aevilla160/hpc_docs/docs/condo.md

 # Adding PI-Owned Nodes to Pinnacles Cluster

-Faculty(Primary Investigators) can seek placement of their nodes onto the Pinnacles Cluster.
+Faculty(Primary Investigators) can seek purchasing their own nodes onto the Pinnacles Cluster.

 PI-owned nodes will be added to the Pinnacles Cluster unless a newer cluster is anticipated to be in production within a reasonable time frame determined by CIRT.